ualberta-mueller-group/MCGS/docs/style.md

 ```

 ## Column limit
 Lines should be at most 80 characters.
-Past 80 chracters, content should be on the next line, aligned with opening braces.
+Past 80 characters, content should spill onto the next line, aligned with opening braces.
 If it's not possible to align like this, indent once from the line's indent level:
 ```
 void some_really_long_function_name(vector<int> a, unsigned long long b, int c,
                                     int d);

+// Some of these variables can't be aligned with the opening brace without
+// going past 80 characters
 void some_other_really_long_function_name_abcdefghijklmnop(
     vector<int> a, unsigned long long b, int c, int d, unsigned long long e, vector<unsigned long long> f);